Reserve Bank of India: Developmental role

 The central bank has to perform a wide range of promotional functions to support national objectives and industries.
 The RBI faces a lot of inter-sectoral and local inflation-related problems.
 Some of these problems are results of the dominant part of the public sector.

 Key tools in this effort include Priority Sector Lending such as agriculture, micro and small enterprises (MSE), housing and education.
 RBI work towards strengthening and supporting small local banks and encourage banks to open branches in rural areas to include large section of society in banking net.

-Related functions

-The RBI is also a banker to the government and performs merchant banking function for the central and the state governments.
-It also acts as their banker.
-The National Housing Bank (NHB) was established in 1988 to promote private real estate acquisition.

-The institution maintains banking accounts of all scheduled banks, too.

-RBI on 7 August 2012 said that Indian banking system is resilient enough to face the stress caused by the drought-like situation because of poor monsoon this year.

 Custodian to foreign exchange

 The Reserve Bank has custody of the country's reserves of international currency, and this enables the Reserve Bank to deal with crisis connected with adverse balance of payments position.

-CSD for G-Sec (Government Securities)
+CSD for G-Sec (government securities)

 Public Debt Office (PDO) acts as CSD (Central Securities Depository) for G-Sec.

-MIFOR (Mumbai Interbank Forward Offer Rate)
+MIFOR (Mumbai interbank forward offer rate)

 With LIBOR cessation in 2021, RBI is set to replace MIFOR with a new benchmark.
 MIFOR has LIBOR as one of the components and used in interest rate swap (IRS) markets.